Enabling Barrier-Free Digital Government For Federal Agencies

 Microassist has been a government-contracted vendor for over 20 years.
 We can help you verify vendor Voluntary Product Accessibility Templates (VPATs) according to Section 508 standards so that you know the accessibility standing of any technology-related item you are purchasing, and any reasons for exceptions.

 We provide accessibility training courses in various formats: online, in our classrooms, or on your campus.
 Topics include Microsoft documents, web development, accessibility testing and tools, principles of accessible user interface (UI) design, PDF accessibility, and more.

 Our services also include consultancy, working with development teams, and ongoing help desk support and ticketing.
 Whatever your stage of accessibility implementation, we’ll help ensure your content and environments empower people of all abilities to access your services with ease.

-Microassist is a recognized leader in creating accessible products for federal and state agencies, corporations, and higher education environments on desktop, tablet, and mobile devices.
+Microassist is a recognized leader in creating accessible products and custom learning for federal agencies.
 Since 1992, we’ve delivered quality, IT-focused government solutions.
 Contact us today to see how we can help make your content more accessible to people with disabilities.